-- Next L. is a 70 year old Dentist, who has an injury preventing him from continuing as a Dentist:
+- Next L. is a 70-year-old dentist.
+Unfortunately for L., he has an injury preventing him from continuing as a Dentist:

 - “I’m tipping a glass to you for helping me land a job!
 Greg, I finally connected with a senior manager.
-He conducted an on-line interview, which went well enough for him to offer me a position in management.
+He conducted an online interview, which went well enough for him to offer me a position in management.
 It’s a work-at-home position with full benefits at the top of their hourly pay scale.
-This company is a major supplier of breathing assistance technology like for COPD, and CPAP machines for sleep apnea.
-With this viral pandemic, I’ll find out soon how set they are to be front line providers.
-Anyhow, thank you for the lead and sticking with me.”
+This company is a major supplier of breathing assistance technology for COPD, and CPAP machines for sleep apnea.
+With this viral pandemic, I’ll find out soon how set they are to be front-line providers.
+Anyhow, thank you for the lead and for sticking with me.”

 - Then Julie was pleased to hear her strategy worked for M.: He received the written offer, and they sweetened the salary by $10k!

 - And H. shared a private equity firm’s offer letter with Anne.
 He will be COO and CFO, with a base of $250k and a generous equity stake in the startup!

 - Vivek is helping P. negotiate his offer of employment with a global leadership program for the position of Director, Global Network Programs.

 - A. updated Tomasz on her search activities:

 - “On the job search, I’m following the program strictly and now seeing the benefits of my campaign.
 First, My LinkedIn stats improved significantly.
 This week I’m focusing on reaching out to contacts and using covid as the opening line.
 It’s a good approach to reconnect in an authentic way.
 Also, My coach Anne is very responsive, and she gives me the right level of support.
 We will start the recruiter mailing in April, my birth month, which should give me a boost of luck :-)”

 - First, George noted that M. has a phone interview with a business application technology company next week.
 This is in San Francisco, once again confirming that the hiring process continues despite of SF being shut down.